 Transactions in foreign currencies are translated at the exchange rate in effect at the date of the transaction.
 Foreign currency monetary assets and liabilities are translated to sterling at the year-end closing rate.
-Non-monetary assets denominated in a foreign currency that are measured in terms of historical cost are translated using the exchange rate in effect at the date of the transaction and non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rate in effect at the date of the transaction addet when the fair value was determined.
-Foreign exchange rate differences that arise are reported net in the income statement as foreign exchange gains/losses.
+Non-monetary assets denominated in a foreign currency that are measured in terms of historical cost are translated using the exchange rate in effect at the date of the transaction and non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rate in effect at the date when the fair value was determined.
+Foreign exchange rate differences that arise are reported net in profit and loss as foreign exchange gains/losses.